What Is an MPD File? Complete Guide to DASH MPD Manifests (2026)

 When a user clicks play on a DASH stream:

-The player analyzes the MPD file to identify:
+The HTML5 player reads the XML structure of the MPD file to identify:

 - Segment duration